-Turkey Trouble?
+Turkey trouble?
 Butcher shops recommend ordering birds early

 WICHITA, Kan (KSNW) – Turkey trouble?
 The Thanksgiving staple may not make it to some dinner plates this holiday.
 The rush to find the bird is on.

-One local butcher shop owner said it’s really difficult to find a typical thanksgiving turkey this year.
+One local butcher shop owner said it’s difficult to find a typical Thanksgiving turkey this year.
 Even if you can get your hands on one, the price may not be what you are used to.

 “I’ve been doing this since I was a little boy.
-I have never seen anything like this, it’s not just in the poultry, it’s across the market completely,” said Justin Everhart the owner of Sig’s Gourmet Butcher shop.
+I have never seen anything like this.
+It’s not just in the poultry.
+It’s across the market completely,” said Justin Everhart, owner of Sig’s Gourmet Butcher shop.

-In the quest for turkey, the owner of Sig’s gourmet butcher shop said he ordered his birds back in March and since then, the price has gone up 3 times.
+Everhart said he ordered his birds back in March, and since then, the price has gone up three times.

 Everhart said his first shipment of turkeys will arrive this Friday, but drumsticks and turkey breasts are out of the question.